 top of page

-Another common name is bearberry, not to be confused with a similar-looking "bearberry" of the same family that produces fruits with a more mealy texture (Arctostaphylus uva-ursi).
-Large cranberry is distinguished from small cranberry (Vaccinium oxycoccus) by its larger, flatter leaves with more-rounded tips and a pair of floral bracts midway or lower on the flower stalk.
+Another common name for large cranberry is bearberry, probably due to the plant's resemblance to another "bearberry" in the same family that produces fruits with a more mealy texture (Arctostaphylus uva-ursi).
+Large cranberry is distinguished from small cranberry by its larger, flatter leaves with more-rounded tips and a pair of floral bracts midway or lower on the flower stalk.

 Plant Characteristics: